AnuragMacOS/ToDo-List-with-Local-Storage/README.md

 # ToDo-List-with-Local-Storage
-I have used HTML,CSS and JS for this
+I have used HTML,CSS and JS for this.